Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

-\begin{remark} Note that $X_j$ does not play a role in the definition of pds$(\mathcal{C},X_i,X_j)$, but we keep it as an argument because we will later consider alternative definitions of Possible-D-SEP (see Definition \ref{def.pds.path}) where the second vertex $X_j$ does play a role. \end{remark}
+\begin{remark} Note that $X_j$ does not play a~role in the definition of $\operatorname{pds}(\mathcal{C}$, $X_i,X_j)$, but we keep it as an argument because we will later consider alternative definitions of Possible-D-SEP (see Definition~\ref{defpdspath}) where the second vertex $X_j$ does play a~role. \end{remark}

 Since the definition of Possible-D-SEP requires some knowledge about the skeleton and orientation of edges, the FCI algorithm first finds an initial skeleton denoted by $\mathcal{C}_1$ in Step 1.
-This is done as in the PC-algorithm, by starting with a complete graph with edges $\twocirc$ and performing conditional independence tests given subsets of increasing size of the adjacency sets of the vertices.
-An edge between $X_i$ and $X_j$ is deleted if a conditional independence is found, and the set responsible for this conditional independence is saved in sepset$(X_i,X_j)$ and sepset$(X_j,X_i)$ (see Algorithm \ref{pseudo.skelet}).
-The skeleton after completion of Step 1 is a superset of the true skeleton of the FCI-PAG.
+This is done as in the PC-algorithm, by starting with a~complete graph with edges $\twocirc$ and performing conditional independence tests given subsets of increasing size of the adjacency sets of the vertices.
+An edge between $X_i$ and $X_j$ is deleted if a~conditional independence is found, and the set responsible for this conditional independence is saved in $\operatorname{sepset}(X_i,X_j)$ and $\operatorname{sepset}(X_j,X_i)$ (see Algorithm 4.1 of~\cite{ColomboEtAl12-supp}).
+The skeleton after completion of Step 1 is a~superset of the final skeleton.